On this page

-You can load data from CSV or JSON files that are in a source into an existing Apache Iceberg table.
+You can load data from CSV, JSON, or Parquet files that are in a source into an existing Apache Iceberg table.

 For information about how the COPY INTO <table> operation works, as well as the supported storage locations and requirements, see Copying Data Into Apache Iceberg Tables.